 The Town of Norwood partnered with the Neponset River Watershed Association to remove the Mill Pond Dam, which was at risk of failure during the kind of major storm events that are increasing due to climate change.
-Restoring the natural flow of the brook significantly reduces flood risk for abutters and improves aquatic habitat conditions.
+Restoring the natural flow of the brook significantly reduces flood risk for abutters.